Jenny LeClue: Plot

 Author Arthur K. Finklestein is the creator of the Jenny LeClue series of books, a classic children's sleuth series whose sales are dwindling as readers begin to find the stories trite and boring.
 His publisher demands a darker, grittier Jenny LeClue book or else the series will be canceled, so Finklestein reluctantly responds by giving Jenny her biggest case yet: the murder of the beloved dean of local Gumboldt College, with her forensic science professor mother as the prime suspect.
 Within the narrative, Jenny must clear her mom's name and repair her fractured relationship with the dean's son, while Finklestein struggles to commit to putting his beloved Jenny and her town of Arthurton through the wringer in order to keep the series alive.

 Jenny LeClue is a highly intelligent young girl who lives in Arthurton with her forensic scientist mother.
 Her best friend is Keith Strausberry, son of the town's college dean.
 One day, after solving a few trivial mysteries that includes the likes of figuring out what Dean Strausberry had for breakfast, Jenny complains to Keith about how boring Arthurton is, describing it as stuck in the past.
 Jenny then goes to the library to look for her mom, who was supposed to meet with Dean Strausberry there earlier.
 Instead, she finds the Dean dead, clutching onto her mom's ID card.
 Jenny tries to leave the crime scene though the window to avoid detection, but a hard landing knocks her unconscious.

 Jenny's memory of the next few days are a blur.
 Her mom is now in prison as a suspect for the Dean's murder, Keith is not talking to her, and Jenny herself is now under effective house arrest at the Glatz Manor, home of the wealthy Glatz family, to prevent her from causing more trouble after causing a fiasco at the Dean's funeral.
-Determined to clear her mom's name and find the Dean's true killer, Jenny tries to escape the bedroom she's locked in, but instead finds a secret lab hidden in the attic above, which belongs to her classmate Susie Glatz.
-Having previously written off Susie as stereotypical blonde bimbo, Jenny is shocked to discover that Susie is in fact a prodigy in multiple scientific fields, but keeps this fact a secret from her own family due to familial pressure of keeping up the appearance of a "Glatz Girl".
-Susie wants to befriend Jenny by helping her out on her case and gives her a custom walkie talkie to keep contact with her.
-Out of jealousy, Jenny is reluctant to befriend Susie, but accepts the walkie talkie.
-Susie helps Jenny escape the manor, and Jenny races back to her house.
+Determined to clear her mom's name and find the Dean's true killer, Jenny tries to escape the bedroom she's locked in, but instead finds a secret lab hidden in the attic above, which belongs to her classmate Suzie Glatz.
+Having previously written off Suzie as stereotypical cheerleader, Jenny is shocked to discover that Suzie is in fact a prodigy in multiple scientific fields, but keeps this fact a secret from her own family due to familial pressure of keeping up the appearance of a "Glatz Girl".
+Suzie wants to befriend Jenny by helping her out on her case and gives her a custom walkie talkie to keep contact with her.
+Jenny is reluctant to befriend Suzie, but accepts the walkie talkie.
+Suzie helps Jenny escape the manor, and Jenny races back to her house.